JacobReyes327/ECE-230L-Team20-Lab10/README.md

 An edge trigger only records data when the clock switches from 0 to 1 or 1 to 0 (or both cases if need be) depending on which version of an edge trigger you are working with.
 A level trigger records data the entire time the clock is active (or inactive if you wanted to do that I guess).

 ### Why is it important to declare initial state?
+An initial state allows for the FPGA to know the state of various pieces of memory should be upon being programmed.
+Without it, the initial states would be chosen randomly and the results would not be predictable.

 ### What do edge sensitive circuits let us build?
 Edge sensitive triggers allow us to build so many things related to memory and anything that might require a stable signal (most computer systems for instance).